 POPULAR (magazine) articles may be found in Academic Search Complete by limiting results using the facets on the left to select "Magazines".

 There are a variety of writing and citation styles used based upon your discipline.
 For details about citation standards see our Citation-Style Guides page.

-Short video version: Critical thinking (types of information)
+Short video version: Critical thinking (types of writing)